 I ask my parents about her sometimes every now and then.
-But everytime I do, they both shutter.
+But every time I do, they both shutter.
 Rita is seventeen years old now with two children.
-Her husband is a 36 year old tailor who’s former wife had died seven months before marrying Rita.
+Her husband is a 36-year-old tailor whose former wife had died seven months before marrying Rita.
 They moved away from Noakhali two years after their marriage and no one has heard from them since.

 Every year, 15 million girls are married off before the age of 18.
 28 girls every minute.
 1 every 2 seconds.